Results and Analysis

 The grid lines are straight and continuous with no visible breaks or bridging defects.
 The cell corners are visibly rounded rather than sharp, which is an expected consequence of the finite beam spot size at CIBA: the beam cannot write an abrupt corner at the intersection of two orthogonal lines, resulting in a smooth fillet.
 This rounding has no practical consequence for the sidewall angle measurement, which is extracted from straight edge segments rather than corners, but would need to be accounted for if the standard were used for corner radius characterisation.

-Edge profiles were extracted from the electron detector data for each sample using the error function and Gaussian fitting pipeline described in Section 2.5.1.
+Edge profiles were extracted from the SEMimage data for each sample using the error function and Gaussian fitting pipeline described in Section 2.5.1.
 For each sample, a row band was selected over a single grid edge, and the mean FWHM f and sidewall angle θ were reported.

 Benchmark Verification